-The main reason we don’t want pit stains or visible swamp ass is because it’s just plain embarrassing – at least for most of us.
+The main reason we don’t want pit stains or visible swamp ass is that it’s just plain embarrassing — at least for most of us.

-Granted, there are parts of the world where it’s so hot, that everyone sweats no matter what they do.
-As such, and in those areas, people are not as concerned about visible sweat stains.
+Granted, there are parts of the world where it’s so hot that everyone sweats no matter what they do.
+In those areas, people are not as concerned about visible sweat stains.

-But for the rest, avoiding visible sweat marks anywhere on outer clothes is of critical importance.
+But for the rest of us, avoiding visible sweat marks anywhere on outer clothes is of critical importance.

 Guide To Buying Sweat Proof Underwear

-As such, you may find that underwear made from those types of materials will absorb more sweat than its cotton equivalent, which means it’s less likely that sweat-through will occur.
+You may find that mens’ underwear for sweat management — especially if it’s made from these types of materials — will absorb more sweat than its cotton equivalent, which means it’s less likely that sweat-through will occur.

-Your sweat proof underwear need could be solved simply by changing underwear fabrics.
+Your need for sweat proof underwear could be resolved simply by changing underwear fabrics.

-Thinner fabrics can’t absorb as much moisture as thicker fabrics.
+Thinner fabrics don’t absorb as much moisture as thicker fabrics.

-So, if you’re currently wearing thinner cotton underwear, trying buying underwear made from thicker cotton.
+So if you’re currently wearing thinner cotton underwear, try buying underwear made with thicker cotton.

-Weave also plays a role in moisture management (absorption, distribution, & drying).
-As such, underwear with unique knit patterns (diamond, cellular, mesh, tricot, etc.) could be worth trying.
+Weave also plays a role in sweat management (absorption, distribution and drying).
+So even underwear with unique knit patterns (diamond, cellular, mesh, tricot, etc.) could be worth trying.

 4. Use Antiperspirant Wipes or Hack Your Wardrobe